Spark Benefits

 Parent and Family Resources

-Oregon Department of Education – Early Learning Division Information on child care, preschool, and home visiting opportunities for families with children from Birth to 5 years.
+Oregon Division of Early Learning and Care – provides information childcare, preschool, and home visiting opportunities for families with children from Birth to 5 years.

 Just in Time Parenting – A free newsletter provides information on typical child development (prenatal through 6 years) in an easy to read format.
 (English and Spanish)